 This was a last resort on the part of the government for troublemaking individuals.
 This tactic illustrated just how blind the government was to the true motivations of dissenters.
 Yes, there were many who sought to go to the West in hopes of a better life, who staged protests in which they pleaded to leave, who desperately wanted to be expatriated and see family on the other side- In fact throughout the history of the regime approximately 4 million East Germans fled to the west, with a meagre 600 thousand among that figure having fled following the construction of the wall in 1961 to stem the flow of people- But there were many political dissidents, A-Micha included, that wanted to remain in the country to improve the state of affairs as opposed to attaining privilege and jumping ship.
 The dictatorship presumed that all activists were simply motivated by their own futures and disregarded the basic empathy that served as a core principle for so many freedom fighters.
 Following her release Jana was provided the same offer, and strategically suggested that she had been reformed and could be a good and valuable wife and mother to the DDR in order to stay and improve quality of life for the regime’s citizens.
 She and A-Micha moved back in together, and reformed the band with Mita sans Frank Masch who had accepted the offer to leave for the West.
 In the following years leading up to the fall of the wall A-Micha continued to organize more overt political demonstrations.
 He orchestrated climate actions, and furthered his anarchist political agenda whilst combatting the rapidly growing alt right skinhead groups that were plaguing the East Berlin scene.
 The three friends and new bassist Kaiser now found themselves amidst the swelling tides of impregnable political and subcultural movements.
 The initial proponents of the East German punk movement had been harshly punished, and they had endured.
 Now the sheer number of punks made it difficult to kettle in their spikes and power chords.
 The government continued to push back, but dissenting was increasingly normalized and punks began to network with other nations behind the iron curtain and exchange information about collapsing governments.
 The rebellion extended well-beyond Namenlos, but it had never been about just Namenlos.
 They just knew something had to be done and thus they did what was within their power.
 They hadn’t been complacent, they spoke up and promoted existentialism within their own lives.

 History does not exist in a vacuum- past stories have modern cultural implications and we must do our best to educate ourselves about them.
-Although our modern global political state must certainly not be provided false equivalence with the authoritarian regimes of the past, trends towards authoritarianism and the dismantling of democratic systems and safety nets can be far more subtle than one would anticipate.
+Although our modern global political state must certainly not be provided false equivalence with the authoritarian regimes of the past, trends towards authoritarianism and the dismantling of anti heirrchal systems and safety nets can be far more subtle than one would anticipate.
 In examining the past one can often approach things with an air of superiority, as you have modern historical context and can therefore manifest retrospective contempt for those who did not have the foresight to put a stop to things when that was still possible.
-But it is that very same failure to understand the banality of evil, that blind faith in the institutions of liberal democracy that allow them to be quietly disassembled as their detractors employ the tools of political illiteracy, mistrust of the media and complacency of citizens who are wrapped up in their own lives due to the difficult conditions which leave many working people struggling to keep themselves afloat, and therefore distracted.
-If there is a lesson to be learned from the bravery of young people combatting an unjust government it is that the weight of public opinion is massive.
+But it is that very same failure to understand the banality of evil, that blind faith in the illigitemate institutions of liberal democracy that allow them to be quietly disassembled; to have something even worse put in their place- as their right wing detractors employ the tools of political illiteracy, mistrust of the media and complacency of citizens who are wrapped up in their own lives due to the difficult conditions which leave many working people struggling to keep themselves afloat, and therefore distracted.
+If there is a lesson to be learned from the bravery of young people combatting an unjust government it is that the weight of true insurrectionary dissent is massive.

 I sourced the vast majority of the information included in this essay from the fabulous book “Burning Down the Haus" by Tim Mohr, a book I'd implore anyone reading this to give a read .